canonical/kafka-k8s-operator/docs/how-to/tls-encryption.md

 ---
 myst:
   html_meta:
-    description: "Enable TLS encryption for Apache Kafka K8s client connections using self-signed or provided certificates with the tls-certificates interface."
+    description: "Enable TLS encryption for Charmed Apache Kafka K8s client connections using self-signed or provided certificates with the tls-certificates interface."
 ---

 (how-to-tls-encryption)=